raisely/NoHarm/README.md

 A license that aims to ensure every usage contributes positively to the world creates a cumbersome, subjective hurdle which is difficult to implement.
 Instead, the NoHarm license was created with a simple negative screen for anyone who would use the software.
 It is intended to clearly target the most egregious and unambiguous harmful behaviours by people and organisations to others and to the environment.

 # Adoptability

-Ultimately the aim is that this license be adopted by those in the open source community that are concerned with how our code is used.
+Ultimately the aim is that this license be adopted by software developers are concerned with how our code is used.

 We strive to make the license specific and broadly adoptable so that individuals and organizations can use code under this license without fear of unnecessary or punitive enforcement.

 This means that the license may not always cover every kind of unethical practice that we would want to exclude so as to prevent the license from being overly complicated or overly restrictive to the point where virtually no organisation could safely use the code.

 # Contributing
 We welcome suggestions and improvements.
 If you would like to suggest improvements, please open an issue.